Effects of removing in-feed antibiotics and zinc oxide on the taxonomy and functionality of the microbiota in post weaning pigs

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-Piglets treated with Therapeutic Zinc oxide Global data set involves both consistency and Day post weaning (dpw) factors
+Piglets with non-medicated control diet.
+Global data set involves both consistency and Day post weaning (dpw) factors

 Lab analysis